Helping kittens to settle in

 With this in mind, it’s best to choose a room where it can be kept for the first few weeks to adjust gradually to its new surroundings.
 This confinement also aids toilet training and avoids the risk of ‘accidents’ elsewhere in the house.
 Careful selection of the appropriate room should take the following into consideration:

 - Avoid a room with full-length curtains initially as a kitten will run up them and perch at the top.

 - Check the room for potential hazards such as fireplaces or poisonous plants and make it as safe as possible.
 Remember that kittens can get into very small spaces.

-- Make sure any hazardous substances are out of harm’s way and cupboards where they are kept are not accessible by curious kittens.
+- Make sure any hazardous substances are out of harm’s way and the cupboards where they are kept are not accessible by curious kittens.
 Cats and poisons

 - Remove all breakable objects from shelves and windowsills and secure all cupboard doors.

 - Keep windows securely fastened.

 - Position the litter tray in a discreet corner of the room, with the food bowl in the opposite corner and the water bowl away from both the food and the tray.

 - Place a cardboard box on its side with a thick fleecy blanket inside so that the kitten has somewhere to hide if it feels a little shy or insecure.